yuichi110/drawlib_docs/docs/docs/v0_1/_sources/index.rst.txt

    contain the root `toctree` directive.

 =======================================
-Welcome to the drawlib Documentation!
+Welcome to the Drawlib Documentation!
 =======================================

-drawlib is a pure Python drawing library crafted to facilitate **Illustration as Code** rather than focusing solely on creating polished illustrations.
+Drawlib is a pure Python drawing library crafted to facilitate **Illustration as Code** rather than focusing solely on creating polished illustrations.
 Witness Python code in action generating a circular image:

 .. figure:: manual/introductions/index/image1.png